BScrk/geth-node-bootstrapper/README.md

-# GETH NODE BOOTSTRAPPER
+# GETH LIGHT NODE BOOTSTRAPPER
-This project is a quick **GO-ETHEREUM NODE INSTALLATION HELPER** for ubundu vps/servers.
+This project is a quick **GO-ETHEREUM NODE INSTALLATION HELPER** for ubuntu vps/servers.
 It's is particularly suitable for deploying a node on a newly installed server from your Lunix/Mac workstation.

 ## AUTO-INSTALL